Does Cigna Cover Addiction Treatment?

 Inpatient or Residential Rehab

 The most comprehensive form of substance use disorder treatment is an inpatient or residential rehab program.
 In inpatient programs, you live at the treatment facility 24 hours a day.
 These facilities provide addiction therapy as well as medical care.
 If you need to detox from a substance, these facilities can ensure that you do so under medical supervision and with treatment for any withdrawal symptoms.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 Inpatient programs can be a good choice for patients who need to be removed from an environment that triggers substance abuse, whether that’s easy access or a stressful home life.
 These programs typically last four to six weeks, but in some cases, they can last for months if the patient requires it.
 Like the other programs, those discharged from an inpatient program will often move to a less intensive form of outpatient treatment for long-term care.